-- b. identify the fundamental principles of effective control systems; - c. identify the main business processes of an entity and data flows between areas of the business that need effective control systems; - d. identify the components of internal control in both manual and IT environments; - e. define and classify different types of internal control, with particular emphasis upon those which impact upon the quality of financial information and identify the difference between preventative and detective controls: - f. show how specified internal controls mitigate risk, including cyber risks, and state their limitations; - g. identify internal controls or internal control deficiencies for an organisation in a given scenario; - h. identify the role of an internal audit function in an organisation; and - identify, for a specified organisation, the sources of information which will enable a sufficient record to be made of accounting or other systems and internal controls.
+- b. identify the fundamental principles of effective control systems and the risk of over-dependence on IT; - c. identify the main business processes of an entity and data flows between areas of the business that need effective control systems; - d. identify the components of internal control in both manual and IT environments; - e. define and classify different types of internal control, with particular emphasis on general IT and information processing controls and identify the difference between preventative and detective controls; - f. show how specified internal controls mitigate risk, including cyber risks, and state their limitations; - g. identify internal controls or internal control deficiencies for an organisation in a given scenario; - h. identify the role of an internal audit function in an organisation; and - identify, for a specified organisation, the sources of information which will enable a sufficient record to be made of accounting or other systems and internal controls.